Home

 List of considerations to suite your trading requirement can be summarized as follows;

 • What is their minimum account size?
-Not all forex brokers have mini accounts.
+Not all forex brokers have micro accounts to limit risk per position.

 • What is their spread? (difference between bid and ask).